 3. Hiking the Chicago Lakes Trail

 A. Wildflowers in Bloom

 B. Bald Eagles and Marmots

 6. Final Thoughts

 7. Travel Resources

-The best months weather-wise to visit are July, August, and September when the winter snowfall has melted and uncovered the path.
+In terms of hiking, best months weather-wise to visit are July, August, and September when the winter snowfall has melted and uncovered the path.
 It is possible to hike the trail with snowshoes during ‘off-season’ months, but doing so will be a more grueling endeavor.

-Don’t hesitate to strap on your snowshoes and give it a shot during the off months, as long as the forecast looks good and you’ve adequately prepared.
+Strap on your snowshoes and give it a shot during the off months, as long as the forecast looks good and you’ve adequately prepared.
 There’s a decent chance you could have the trail entirely to yourself.

 To view current trail conditions, visit the Chicago Lakes Trail’s AllTrails page for reviews and updates from fellow hikers.

 The hike should at least five hours, so pack plenty of food (2,000+ calories) and bring a minimum of two liters of water.
 If you want to save weight, pack a water filter to purify water as you go to avoid carrying heavy water bottles.